 - In Tokyo Ghoul:Re, Mirumo Tsukiyama is absolutely devoted to his son.
 His diary entries in the 4th volume reveal that he believes he needs to double the love given to his son, to make up for the absence of his late wife.
 He's shown to be incredibly proud of anything and everything his son does, and devotes everything to helping his son recover from his lengthy Angst Coma.

 - In Toriko Melk dotes on his adopted daughter Melk II.
 Unfortunately since his voice is so quiet she never heard any of his praise for years and thought that he didn't approve of her skills.
 They both feel like complete idiots when they realize the truth.

-- Jim Gordon is this to his daughter Barbara, especially after the 2011 reboot, where it's revealed that Jim was the one who found the clinic in South Africa that helped Barbara regain her ability to walk follow being shot by The Joker in The Killing Joke.
+- Jim Gordon is a caring father to his daughter Barbara Gordon, especially after the 2011 reboot, where it's revealed that Jim was the one who found the clinic in South Africa that helped Barbara regain her ability to walk follow being shot by The Joker in The Killing Joke.

 - He isn't this to his son James Gordon Junior, but that's understandable since Junior is a murderous lunatic.

 - Green Arrow: Roy Harper was a great father to his daughter, Lian, functioning as a single parent (granted he sometimes hired nannies) longer than most superheroes.
 Then Justice League: Cry for Justice happened and she died.
 And then the reboot happened and she was retconned out of continuity.
 Then another retcon happened and Lian was alive, but with memory less followed by her mother abandoning her and letting everyone think Lian was dead so now she's a homeless teenage pickpocket working for Catwoman under the name "Shoes."